Kazakhstan: Etymology

 According to the most widely accepted theory, the word qazaq (Kazakh) derives from a Turkic root meaning "free", "independent", or "wanderer".
+The name Kazakhstan adds the word stan, meaning settlement.

 The Turkic word qazaq (قازاق) was reliably recorded in 13th–14th century dictionaries, including the Codex Cumanicus and a Mamluk-Kipchak Arabic dictionary published by Martin Houtsma.
 In these sources, the word meant "unattached", "homeless", "loner", or "exile", and later acquired the meaning "free man".

+In Turko-Persian sources, the term Özbek-Qazaq first appeared during the mid-16th century, in the Tarikh-i-Rashidi by Mirza Muhammad Haidar Dughlat, a Chagatayid prince of Kashmir, which locates Kazakh in the eastern part of Desht-i Qipchaq.
+According to Vasily Bartold, the Kazakhs likely began using that name during the 15th century.

 The English word Kazakh, meaning a member of the Kazakh people, derives from казах.
 The native name is қазақ.
 It might originate from the Turkic word verb qaz-, 'to wander', reflecting the Kazakhs' nomadic culture.
 The term Cossack is of the same origin.

-In Turko-Persian sources, the term Özbek-Qazaq first appeared during the mid-16th century, in the Tarikh-i-Rashidi by Mirza Muhammad Haidar Dughlat, a Chagatayid prince of Kashmir, which locates Kazakh in the eastern part of Desht-i Qipchaq.
-According to Vasily Bartold, the Kazakhs likely began using that name during the 15th century.

 Though Kazakh traditionally referred only to ethnic Kazakhs, including those living in China, Russia, Turkey, Uzbekistan, and other neighbouring countries, the term is increasingly being used to refer to any inhabitant of Kazakhstan, including residents of other ethnicities.
 In the Kazakh language, the country is called Qazaqstan in the Latin script.